digital-asset/docs.daml.com/docs/3.0.0/docs/tools/daml-shell/index.rst

 ..
-Copyright (c) 2024 Digital Asset (Switzerland) GmbH and/or its affiliates.
+Copyright (c) 2024, Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

 Daml Shell
 ##########

-Getting started
+Getting Started
 ***************

 Prerequisites